axinc-ai/ailia-models/README.md

 # About ailia SDK

-[ailia SDK](https://axinc.jp/en/solutions/ailia_sdk.html) is a self-contained cross-platform high speed inference SDK for AI.  ailia SDK provides a consistent C++ API on Windows, Mac, Linux, iOS, Android, Jetson and Raspberry Pi.
-It also supports Unity(C#), Python and JNI for efficient AI implementation.
-The ailia SDK makes great use of the GPU via Vulkan and Metal to serve accelerated computing.
+[ailia SDK](https://axinc.jp/en/solutions/ailia_sdk.html) is a self-contained, cross-platform, high-speed inference SDK for AI.
+The ailia SDK provides a consistent C++ API across Windows, Mac, Linux, iOS, Android, Jetson, and Raspberry Pi platforms.
+It also supports Unity (C#), Python, and JNI for efficient AI implementation.
+The ailia SDK makes extensive use of the GPU through Vulkan and Metal to enable accelerated computing.

 # How to use